TimJentzsch/TimJentzsch/README.md

 - [**@GrafeasGroup**](https://github.com/GrafeasGroup): GrafeasGroup is a non-profit organization that aims to improve internet accessibility.
 I am helping to develop and maintain our database, API and network of six bots.
 - [**GameFeeder/GameFeeder**](https://github.com/GameFeeder/GameFeeder): A notification bot for Game updates, available for Discord and Telegram.
 One of my first bigger programming projects, serving over 7000 combined users.
 - [**stonefish_engine**](https://github.com/TimJentzsch/stonefish_engine): An amateur chess engine implementing the UCI protocol.
 This was my first bigger project in Rust.
-- [**DioxusLabs/taffy**](https://github.com/DioxusLabs/taffy): An implementation of the Flexbox specification in Rust, which is used by @DioxusLab and @bevyengine.
-Here I mostly help with project management and code quality improvements.
 - [**Leafwing-Studios/Emergence**](https://github.com/Leafwing-Studios/Emergence): An organic factory builder game, made with @rust-lang and @bevyengine.
 Here I work on game design, game soundtrack and code reviews.